jwtay1/jwtay1/README.md

 ### Kia Ora 👋

-I'm Jian Wei Tay, a Research Associate at the BioFrontiers Institute, University of Colorado Boulder.
+I'm Jian Wei Tay, the Biological Image Analysis Group Leader at the BioFrontiers Institute, University of Colorado Boulder.
 I use advanced microscopy and computational techniques to study the molecular and biochemical processes in cells.

 #### Ongoing Projects
 * [Cell Tracking Toolbox](https://github.com/Biofrontiers-ALMC/cell-tracking-toolbox)